-- Develop and provide the settings for Applicant's recloser relay. - Observe and provide acceptance of the relay settings in the Applicant recloser relay. - Observe and provide acceptance of the Applicant's design of the final pole. - Terminate the span of conductor between the Public Utility and Applicant facilities onto the Applicant's last pole.
+- Coordinate with the Applicant to establish request and account numbers. - Develop and provide the settings for Applicant's recloser relay. - Observe and provide acceptance of the relay settings in the Applicant's recloser relay. - Observe and provide acceptance of the installation of the Applicant's final pole at the point of change of ownership. - Terminate the final span of conductor onto the Applicant's final pole.